abc1212121/hack/README.md

-# Add any pr and get ur T-Shirt
+# Add any pr and get ur T-Shirt & tee